pekrau/CouchDB2/README.md

 ### `db.create(n=3, q=8, partitioned=False)`

-Create the database.
+Creates the database.
 Raises `CreationError` if it already exists.

 - `n`: The number of replicas.
 - `q`: The number of shards.